Château Marsau 2015 Review: Structured, Tannic, and Quietly Confident

 Food Pairing

-Mozzarella: Smooths the edges but leaves the wine largely unchanged.
+Mozzarella: Smooths the texture, though the profile remains largely unchanged

-Italian Ham (Prosciutto Cotto): Reveals oak and draws out the tannins again.
+Italian Ham (Prosciutto Cotto): Draws out oak and reinforces tannin

 ATC Verdict: Is It Worth the Splurge?